Your browser is unsupported and may have security vulnerabilities! Upgrade to a newer browser to experience this site in all it's glory.

 9. Research Skills

-By completing the "Learning and Skills Teacher" course, you will be well-equipped with the knowledge, skills, and experience needed to effectively teach and inspire learners in the post-compulsory education sector, ensuring that you can make a significant and positive impact on their educational journeys.
+By the end of the apprenticeship, you will be fully equipped with the tools and experience needed to teach effectively and inspire learners.
+You'll be ready to make a meaningful and positive impact on their educational journeys.

-Throughout this course you will be assessed using a variety of methods including assignments, presentations, practical observations of teaching practice, small scale practitioner research, and specialist practitioner observations.
+Assessment takes place through a range of methods, including assignments, presentations, observations of your teaching practice, small-scale practitioner research, and specialist practitioner observations.

 How is the apprenticeship delivered?

-The course is delivered in a blended format, with face-to-face sessions at the Warrington campus being held every week, although Hybrid options are available within the programme.
-Tutorials can be conducted face to face or online to support ease of accessibility.
-Observations must take place in the trainee teachers/trainers workplace setting.
+The apprenticeship is delivered in a blended format, with weekly face-to-face sessions held at the Warrington campus.
+Hybrid options are also available as part of the programme.
+Tutorials can be delivered either in person or online, offering greater flexibility and accessibility.

 What will the course lead on to?

-On completion of this qualification, progression routes could include foundation degrees and BA honours degrees in subjects related to education.
-Teaching must be placed within the post-16 education sector.
+After completing this qualification, you could progress to foundation degrees or BA (Hons) degrees in education-related subjects.
+Teaching must be within the post-16 education sector.

-Those who achieve the Level 5 Diploma in Teaching (FE & Skills) and are progressing to higher education accredited qualifications at Level 6 or above, can have their Level 5 credit recognised in line with the higher education institution’s arrangements for the recognition of prior learning.
+If you achieve the Level 5 Diploma in Teaching (FE & Skills) and move on to a higher education qualification at Level 6 or above, your Level 5 credits may be recognised, depending on the university’s policy on prior learning.

-This course could lead to employment within the FE sector.
+This course can also lead to direct employment in the Further Education (FE) sector.

 What support is available?